 - Add the veggies.

-- Add the okra, shrimp, and crab.
+- Add the okra and shrimp.

 - Serve and enjoy!